 Today, the South Georgia museum is housed in what was once the home of one of a whaling station manager.
 Established in 1992, you can find excellent exhibits on topics from natural history to whaling and the Shackleton expedition.

 Presently, it forms part of an island group called the South Georgia and the South Sandwich Islands, a British overseas territory since 1985.
 Only a small group of scientists remain on the island, charged with the maintenance of the British Antarctic Survey stations there.

 You can look forward to seeing South Georgia for yourself onboard the Polar Pioneer with Aurora Expeditions.
-You'll be joined by an experienced crew and our history and naturalist experts, giving you the once in a lifetime chance to discover the Antarctic region.
-You can view our brochures online to find out more, or get in touch with our helpful team to start planing your expedition today.
+You’ll be joined by an experienced crew and our history and naturalist experts, giving you the once in a lifetime chance to discover the Antarctic region.
+To find out more, or get in touch with our helpful team to start planing your expedition today.